 My role is one of organizer.
 I’ve completed two treks in Nepal and am fairly well acquainted with the Sherpa people.
 I’m also knowledgeable of the technical requirements (power, process, support, etc) of Bruce’s Legacy and able to coordinate the shipment and customs paperwork of their ROV and dive gear to Kathmandu where it will be received by a local guide company on our behalf.
-My employer’s FedEx Worldwide shipping capability will be useful, too.

 Recovery Plan Set for May